senakaratss/twitter-clone/README.md

 1. Clone the repository

-2. Navigate to the project folder and install all dependencies for backend and frontend, and build the frontend: npm run build
+2. Navigate to the project folder and install all dependencies for backend and frontend, and build the frontend:

+    npm run build

-3.To start the development server with auto-reload:
+4. To start the development server with auto-reload:

     npm run dev

-4.To start the production server:
+5. To start the production server:

     npm start

 ## Usage